Intermittent Fasting for Women Over 40 — What Actually Worked for Me After a Year

 No announcement.
 No rules.
 Just a decision.

+No wandering back into the kitchen.
+No “just one more bite” while watching TV.
 No standing at the counter eating out of habit.

 I wouldn’t eat again until around 7:00 AM the next morning.

-When I finally did the math, I realized I had naturally fallen into a 14–15 hour intermittent fasting routine—without forcing it.
+When I finally did the math, I realized I had naturally fallen into a 14–15 hour intermittent fasting routine — without forcing it.

 What surprised me most wasn’t the weight loss.